Quick Reference - What You Need to Know

 Before You Apply for Funding

-- Check requirements: Does your agency require a data management plan?
-(Most do now)
+- Check requirements: Does your agency have updated data management plan requirements?

 - Budget properly: Include costs for publication fees and data management